- Links of interest

 How are secondary immunodeficiencies treated?

 The treatment depends on the severity in the deficiency of the immune system.
 Treatment of the underlying cause often leads to improvement of the condition.
-Patients are typically followed by their usual physician: the allergist-immunologist may be consulted in certain cases.
+Administration of immunoglobulins and antibioprophylaxis may also be useful in some cases.

 Nha Uyen Nguyen-Luu, MD FRCPC (translation: Andrew Moore, MD FRCPC)